ookraw/commom-substrings-filter/readme.md

   &nbsp; -	scatter (write): map slots are marked free -> occupied <br/>
   &nbsp; -	gather  (read) : map slots are checked free / occupied

-With three containers, each containing a shingle- and the corresponding hash- batch, both scatter and gather, advance synchronously from stage to stage.
+With three containers, each containing a shingle- and the corresponding hash- batch, each scatter and gather, advances synchronously from stage to stage.

-### Project Presentation
+### Description
-A more detailed report is available on https://sites.google.com/view/repsieve
+A more detailed description is available on https://sites.google.com/view/repsieve

 ### LICENSE
 This project is released under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).<br/>